 On November 6, 2017, I'll be reading in The Striped Poets series at the Rainbow Cafe in Auburn, Washington.
 More details tba.

-On April 12, 2018 (soooo far in the future - kinda suggests hopefulness, doesn't it?), I'll be a featured reader in the Ghost Town Poetry series at Angst Gallery in Vancouver, Washington.
+On April 12, 2018, I'll be a featured reader in the Ghost Town Poetry series at Angst Gallery in Vancouver, Washington.
 More details tba.

 Listen to an interview at THE ABORTION DIARY podcast - Melissa Madera’s valuable collection of first-person stories.
 We talked for a long time about many things (Chicago's underground abortion service, my own abortion, lots more) and she did a great editing job.